xylo/intellij-postfix-templates/README.md

 # Custom Postfix Templates for Intellij IDEA

 **Custom Postfix Templates** is an Intellij IDEA plugin that allows you to define your own custom [postfix templates](https://blog.jetbrains.com/idea/2014/03/postfix-completion/).
+At the moment it supports the following programming languages: Java, JavaScript.

 ![Screen Cast](https://github.com/xylo/intellij-postfix-templates/blob/master/videos/vid1/vid1.png)